cabinetoffice/node-web-template/README.md

 ### Building the Docker Image

-1. Create a copy of the .env.example file and name it .env:
+1. Create a copy of the `.env.example` file and name it `.env`:

- Then to run:
+ Then run:

     make docker-build

     make docker-up

 This will then download the necessary dependencies, build the Docker image, and start the application.
-You will be able to access it on [Localhost:3000](localhost:3000).
+You will be able to access it on [localhost:3000](localhost:3000).

 ## ToDo

 - Add API service module
-- Add logging service
 - Add Validation and Navigation MW
 - Add Authentication MW and Session handler logic
 - Update CDN origin